IN SITU | 2016-2026

 WANDERING | 2019

-In the garden of the Sisters of Providence (Namur-BE) there is a path that leads to nothing.
-This place rich in irony and poetry particularly attracts me, mainly by its discretion.
-In my work I am very drawn to places that leave us indifferent, by their banality.
-I like to give them a different point of view.
-This path reminds me of life itself, our life journey, not in its linearity of course but in its purpose.
+In the garden of the Sisters of Providence (Namur,BE) there is a path that leads nowhere.
+This space, rich in irony and poetry, particularly attracts me, notably for its discretion.
+In my work, I am strongly drawn to places that tend to leave us indifferent because of their banality.
+I like to shed a different light on them.
+This path reminds me of life itself, of our journey, not in its linearity, of course, but in its purpose.
 A goal, a destination.
 We constantly need to know where we are going and what awaits us at the end.
-But does a stroll necessarily need an end purpose?
-Isn't it the whole adventure we have to consider and appreciate?
+But does a walk necessarily need an ultimate purpose?
+Isn't it the whole journey that we should consider and appreciate?

 LIEFDE IS WACHTEN | 2019

-I have re-made the performance Love is waiting for the exhibition Ménage à trois in Ghent.
-The text has been expanded by two new phrases and translated into Dutch.
-I therefore faced challenging work of memory and pronunciation as this language was until now relatively unknown to me.
+I re-performed the work Love is waiting for the exhibition Ménage à trois in Ghent.
+The text was expanded with two additional sentences and translated into Dutch.
+I thus encountered a real process of memory and pronunciation work, as this language had until then been relatively unfamiliar to me.

 Performance, variable duration / sound recording, 16'07".